feifel/jtra/SPECS.md

   - Select type **`Break`** to start a break.
 - Keyboard shortcuts: **Enter** = confirm current, **Escape** = confirm current.
 - **Snooze / reschedule next popup**: The user can manually change when the next popup will appear, useful for meetings or focused work sessions.
 - **App close behavior**: When the browser tab is closed, the current task and time are saved to IndexedDB.
-On the next session, gap detection prompts the user to account for the time away.
-If the gap is not filled with a specific task, a `Break` entry is created automatically.
+On the next session, a non-intrusive UI indicator shows the user that there may be missing entries to add.

 #### Next Popup Time Display and Control